 Psychology Schools in Colorado

 The following guide to psychology schools in Colorado includes essential information for prospective students who hope to pursue an undergraduate or a graduate degree in psychology.
 Colorado’s colleges and universities allow students to develop a knowledge of a vast array of psychology concentrations, including general psychology, cognitive psychology, and clinical psychology.
-Students, who prefer a more flexible and affordable alternative, may consider an online psychology degree.
+Students who prefer a more flexible and affordable alternative may consider an online psychology degree.

 Read below to learn more about the diverse psychology programs available in Colorado.
 Included are several profiles of popular psychology programs at Colorado’s leading colleges and universities.

-Psychology Undergraduate Programs in Colorado
+Traditional Undergraduate Programs

 Undergraduate students at the University of Colorado at Denver can choose between earning a Bachelor of Arts (BA) in Psychology or a Bachelor of Science (BS) in Psychology.
 Both programs provide students with a solid foundation in such core psychology areas as biopsychology, cognitive psychology, animal behavior, experimental psychology, personality, and abnormal psychology.
-Students interested in human behavior and psychology from a social standpoint generally opt for the B.A. program while students with an interest in the biological and physical sciences of psychology pursue the BS degree.
+Students interested in human behavior and psychology from a social standpoint generally opt for the BA program while students with an interest in the biological and physical sciences of psychology pursue the BS degree.
 Psychology majors are encouraged to participate in an internship to gain real-world experience.
 Psychology majors with an overall 3.5 GPA after completing 75 credits may be eligible to join the Honors Program.

 Colorado Mesa University